erikc5000/island-time/docs/index.md

 ## Current Limitations
 - No custom format strings (must write platform-specific code to do this)
-- Doesn't support all week-related fields or week-based dates
 - Only supports the ISO calendar system